boldsja/semantic-html/README.md

 # semantic-html homework

 ## Objective
-The purpose of this project was to refactor the current code, replacing the current generic code with semantic HTML and making it more concise.
+The purpose of this project was to refactor the current code, replacing the generic code with semantic HTML and making it more concise.

 ## Screenshot